Q: What is the location for the 2021 Annual Conference?

 Poster sessions cannot be used to advertise products or to display vendor items.
 If you are unsure if your proposal qualifies, please email the committee at email@example.com.
 If you are interested in advertising or selling items at the conference, please visit the exhibitors and advertisers page.

 Q: Who can submit a poster session?

 A: Any individual, organization, or branch can submit a poster following the guidelines in the call.
 We welcome proposals from the public, scholars, researchers, and students on topics relating to the theme or on a timely subject matter.
-Any presenter at the ASALH Annual Meeting has to become a member and register for the conference.
+Any presenter at the ASALH Annual Meeting must become a member of the Association and register for the conference.